MoshuaWritesCode/odin-recipes/README.md

 # odin-recipes
-My Recipes project assignment from The Odin Project
+My Recipes project assignment from The Odin Project.
+The product of this assignment is a small webpage featuring a couple of recipes, which can be navigated to using links.
+This assignment shows basic HTML skills which involves writing HTML manually, correct usage of tags and correct file structure usage.